-Your treatment depends on which part of your mouth or oropharynx your cancer is in.
+Your treatment depends on where in the mouth or oropharynx your cancer is.
 You might have:

 - surgery followed by radiotherapy

-When deciding on your treatment plan, your doctor considers the likely side effects of treatment in that area of your mouth or oropharynx.
+When deciding on your treatment plan, your doctor considers the possible side effects of treatment, and your general health.